Last Updated on April 16, 2022

 Conditioning in the act itself

 Another layer of sexual conditioning is that associated with the act of sexual intercourse itself.
-For example, it’s not uncommon for unconscious males to condition females into a relatively loveless, insensitive, and aggressive approach to their sexuality.
-The all-to-common act of vigorously and aggressively banging away at each other in order to quickly reach the goal of an orgasmic sexual blast and an energetic release is something females typically learn from culturally desensitised males.
-Woman doesn’t naturally crave this kind of interaction.
-Once infected with such behaviour, it’s common for women to continue promoting it themselves, under the mistaken unconscious belief it’s what will gain her the most validation and approval from men she intimately encounters.
+For example, it’s not uncommon for males to condition females into a relatively loveless, insensitive, and aggressive approach to their sexuality.
+The all-to-common act of vigorously and aggressively banging away at each other in order to quickly reach the goal of an orgasmic sexual blast and an energetic release is something females typically learn from desensitised males.
+The feminine psyche doesn’t naturally crave this kind of interaction.
+Once conditioned by such behaviour, it’s common for women to continue promoting it themselves, under the mistaken unconscious belief it’s what will gain her the most validation and approval from men she intimately encounters.
 In reality, as I’ve experienced it, women naturally want to experience deep communion, heart level reciprocity (giving and receiving), and the sharing of deep loving intimacy.

 In simple terms, there’s a big difference between the relatively brief act of “having a good fuck” whilst ambitiously driving toward the goal of an orgasmic high—a process lasting on average for less then 7 minuteshttps://www.ncbi.nlm.nih.gov/pubmed/16422843—and that of mutually and tenderly surrendering for prolonged periods, even many hours, into a shared state of loving intimacy and body-heart-soul communion.
 In such an interaction there doesn’t need to be any goal-orientated drive toward orgasm, nor to have an aversion to it.